life-itself/community/books/dewitt-ea-2016-new-tool-map.md

 By [[Annick de Witt]]

-## Commentary

-🚧

-- 🫢 Aside: use the classic angle of climate change to motivate (and likely fund) the paper.
-Pure cultural evolution work would likely not get funded i suspect.
 - 🎉 Create a proper worldview questionnaire and try it out with a representative sample in the Netherlands and the US.

+Five dimensions of their worldview breakdown[^1]:

+- Ontology: nature of being and nature of the world
+- Epistemology: how knowledge comes about
+- Axiology: what is the "good life"
+- Anthropology: humans role in the world
+- Societal (vision): how society should be organized

+[^1]: see also 2013 article by Dewitt and Hedlund ### [Towards an integral ecology of worldviews](https://www.academia.edu/download/31723067/Hedlund-deWitt_IEs_8-13-13.pdf)

+Asides

+- Have to use the climate change angle to motivate (and likely fund) the paper.
+Pure cultural evolution work would likely not get funded I suspect.
+- 😬 Can't see any access to the raw data behind the paper (would be very interesting to e.g. see distributions rather than just means and to do some regression analysis)

 ## Excerpts